Fujifilm X-T3 Review

 A slight increase in resolution and a lower native sensitivity

 The increase in resolution versus the 24.3-megapixel X-Trans CMOS III chip in the X-T2 is only very slight, with a little back-of-the-napkin math suggesting an increase of just 4% in linear resolution, with all else being equal.
-Of course, improvements in Fuji's processing algorithms could make that change more noticeable, but we wouldn't expect a huge step forward on the resolution front.
-Instead, we'd look for improvements in a couple of other areas.
+Of course, improvements in Fuji's processing algorithms could have made that change more noticeable, but we didn't expect a huge step forward on the resolution front.

 At the top end of the range, the Fuji X-T3 matches its direct predecessor for sensitivity, but at the bottom end it gains just a little added ground.
 By default, everything from ISO 160 to 12,800-equivalents is available, and should you need even more you can opt to enable an expanded range of 80 to 51,200-equivalents.
 By way of comparison, the X-T2 provided 200 to 12,800-equivalents by default, expandable to encompass 100 to 51,200-equivalents.